-Optional: Press F1 to review the Help topic for the Explode command.
+Optional: Review the Help topic for the Explode command in Rhino Help.
 The command history displays Exploded a curve into 5 segments.
 The Object Type in the Properties panel shows 5 open curves.

 Note: For the illustration, the ScalePositions command was used to separate the individual curves.
 The Explode command does not move the curves.